What Are Whales Doing With GameStop - Benzinga

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for GameStop's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of GameStop's whale trades within a strike price range from $100.0 to $190.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of GameStop's whale activity within a strike price range from $80.0 to $510.0 in the last 30 days.

 GameStop Option Volume And Open Interest Over Last 30 Days